giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 - Number of support vector generated
 - Several metrics about the performance of the model generated (accuracy, sensitivity, specificity, precision, recall, f_measure, gmean).

-The following pictures collect the results obtained during this serie of tests:
+The following pictures collect the results obtained during this series of tests:

 ### DIABETES
 Fan Chen and Lin